-- While cooking oysters, ensure that they have been cooked thoroughly and have a texture that is firm and healthy.
+- While cooking oysters, ensure that they have been cooked thoroughly and have a firm and healthy texture.

-- Keep away from oyster consumption especially in the first and last trimesters, since they are high-risk periods.
+- Avoid oyster consumption, especially in the first and last trimesters, since they are high-risk periods.

-- Consume oysters in limited quantities along with any seafood items that accompany it.
+- Consume oysters in limited quantities along with any seafood items that accompany them.

 Alternatives to Oysters

-While oysters do provide numerous benefits and nutrients that are rarely found in other food products, there are always alternatives one can consider.
-Fish oil supplements, peanuts, pumpkin seeds do contain zinc in good proportion, along with flaxseed oil or certain cereals which contain omega-3 acids and are safer than oysters.
+While oysters provide numerous benefits and nutrients rarely found in other food products, there are always alternatives one can consider.
+Fish oil supplements, peanuts, and pumpkin seeds do contain zinc in good proportion, along with flaxseed oil or certain cereals, which contain omega-3 acids and are safer than oysters.

 Keeping away from canned smoked oysters might be difficult if you are already a die-hard fan of them.
-But ensuring your baby’s safety and a healthy pregnancy ought to be your priority at all times.
+But ensuring your baby’s safety and a healthy pregnancy should always be your priority.
 Opting for alternatives is your best bet to avoid any complications.

 1. Robinson.
 JG, Totland.
 T; Safe and Healthy Eating During Pregnancy; NDSU; https://www.ag.ndsu.edu/publications/food-nutrition/safe-and-healthy-eating-during-pregnancy; June 2021